Sin offering and salvation

 The sacrifice of Jonah

-Despite instigating an evil act that brought wrath upon the community, thanks to the precedent of Eve’s treatment (Gen 3:15), the priest who did so in order to further God’s purposes never suffered for their actions.
+Despite instigating an evil act that brought wrath upon the community, thanks to the precedent of Eve’s treatment (Gen 3:15), the priest who did so purely in order to further God’s purposes never suffered for their actions.
 Because Adam put his own glory before the preservation of life for others, God chastised him accordingly.
-However, because Eve was only seeking to help another fulfil God’s purpose for their life, she retained God’s favour.
+Eve, however, because she was only seeking to help another fulfil God’s purpose for their life, retained God’s favour.

 If the precedent of Eve were not enough, the same principle lies behind Joseph’s treatment of his brothers and his well known conclusion ‘Even though you intended to do harm to me, God intended it for good, in order to preserve a numerous people’.
 (Gen 50:20, NRSV).
 Joseph became like a sin offering for his family as his brothers unwittingly ensured that his blood (i.e. his life), instead of going into the ground, went into the presence of God’s representative in Egypt (Pharaoh).
 There it interceded and preserved the way to the tree of life.
 Joseph’s experience, whilst illustrating God’s merciful treatment of the ‘priest’, underlines that those who made such offerings were not always aware of what they were doing.
 I doubt that most who trusted Moses and offered their lamb at Passover understood the theological basis for their actions, but they could not fail to understand that it worked.

 The experiences of Tamar, Rahab, Ruth and Bathsheba illustrate the mercy enjoyed by those who served the interests of the Woman and her Seed.
 However, a further statement on the subject comes from the book of Jonah.
 In a scenario that echoes the psalms (Ps 107:23-32), the text places Jonah in the Noah like position of being adrift and totally dependant upon God’s mercy.
 When God told Jonah to go to Nineveh, he realised the suffering this might cause Israel and so he fled.
 The prophet’s disobedience brought calamity upon his Tarshish-bound ship, despite which, the Lord granted him sound sleep amidst the storm, i.e. peace amidst judgement (Prov 19:23, Ps 107:23).
 When the despairing men identified that Jonah lay behind their troubles the prophet reassured them that there was still a way to be saved.
 They must join him in yet another act of disobedience, an act that would see him descend into Sheol itself (Jonah 2:2), and one could flee no further than that in an attempt to avoid God’s presence (Isa 38:18).
-Upon his instruction, they were to throw him into the sea and to this certain death, i.e. to effectively shed his blood in a clean place.
-Had this simply been a matter of appeasing a wrathful God, then Jonah could have thrown himself over the side, however this was an Edenic sin offering and for the men to benefit they had to accept a share of responsibility for the crime.
+Upon his instruction, they were to throw him into the sea and to this certain death, i.e. to effectively shed his blood in a untaintable place.
+Had this simply been a matter of appeasing a wrathful God, then Jonah could have thrown himself over the side, however this was an Edenic sin offering and for the men to benefit they had to participate in the crime as per Jonah's instruction.
 At first, they resisted the prophet’s advice.
-However, eventually they ran out of options and so, pleading for mercy, they obeyed Jonah’s command.
+Eventually, however, once they ran out of options and, pleading for mercy, they obeyed.
 The storm ceased and God was glorified.
 Out of Sheol, the place of the dead, Jonah cried out and the Lord rescued him (Jonah 2:2).
-As with Moses, after three days his God brought him up out of the waters, ready to continue the God given task of bringing the gentiles to repentance.
-It did not seem to matter how far this servant of the Seed went, or how gravely he contravened the law in his attempts to preserve the life of others, he still experienced his Lord’s mercy.
-As Jonah experienced at sea and later found with Nineveh, neither the bounds of geography nor the magnitude of a person’s crime could limit the grace of God.
+As with Moses, after three days his God brought him through the waters, ready to continue the God given task of bringing the gentiles to repentance.
+It did not seem to matter how far this servant of the Seed went, or how gravely he had contravened the law in his attempts to preserve the life of his ship-mates, he still experienced his Lord’s mercy.
+As Jonah experienced at sea, and later found with Nineveh, neither the bounds of geography nor the magnitude of a person’s sin can limit the grace of God, toward those who repent and serve Him.

 Participating in a personal Exodus